This free study is part of a 5 part series called "I'm New At This."

 Surely the arm of the Lord is not too short to save, nor his ear too dull to hear.
 But your iniquities have separated you from your God; your sins have hidden his face from you, so that he will not hear (Isaiah 59:1).

 When Paul says that the wages of sin is death, the death he speaks of is not only physical.
 The prophet Isaiah says that sin separates us from God.
 It is a spiritual death, which results in eternal isolation from God.
-This cutting off from God is something that we experience in this life, each of us has felt distant from God as a result of our sin, but this will also be a reality when we cross from death into the real life which is beyond this world.
+This cutting off from God is something we experience in this life.
+Each of us has felt distant from God as a result of our sin, but this will also be our reality when we cross from death into the life beyond this world.
 The things we do wrong cause this barrier.

 We are all in need of a Savior to deliver us from the consequences of the sin of our lives.
 The Lord Chancellor in England, Lord Mackay of Clashfern, wrote: